SamuelClucas/CustomFlightController/README.md

 - Signal quality monitoring
 - A minimal dashboard

-Maiden Flight
+## Maiden Flight
 The drone flew untethered during its maiden test before triggering an overtilt-safety cutoff.
 A short telemetry log is included.

-A video and photo of the flight are available in the lib/ directory and can optionally be embedded in the project’s main README.
+A video and photo of the flight are available in the lib/ directory (this was a special moment!).

-Author
+## Author
 Samuel Clucas
 Durham University – BSc Biological Sciences (First Class) Incoming MRes – Biomedical Data Science, Imperial College London